chainbound/bolt/bolt-contracts/docs/admin/deploying.md

 This will deploy all the contracts.
 The address corresponding to the private key will be the system admin.

 Now update `deployments.json` with the Symbiotic and EigenLayer middleware contracts, because we'll need to register it in the next step.
+Also update the `bolt` section with the correct addresses.

 ### Post-deployment